Flat bands and band touching from real-space topology in hyperbolic lattices: Octagon-kagome lattice

 As for the Euclidean kagome lattice, however, there exist flat-band states on the octagon-kagome lattice that cannot be captured by the $6N-1$ CLS.
 These states have support along an extended chain of sites that winds nontrivially along noncontractible loops in a compactified PBC cluster (Fig.~\ref{fig:8kagome-homology}).
 Single-octagon states and their linear combinations can only form contractible loops, thus the noncontractible-loop states are necessarily linearly independent from the CLS of Fig.~\ref{fig:8kagome-CLS}.
 A compact surface of genus $h$ possesses $2h$ noncontractible loops~\cite{Nakahara}.
 Since a PBC cluster with $N$ Bolza cells is a compact surface of genus $N+1$, as mentioned earlier, there are $2N+2$ noncontractible-loop states that are linearly independent with each other and also with the CLS.
 Thus, real-space topology implies there are

 linearly independent states with energy $E=-2t$ in the spectrum.
 Comparing with Eq.~(\ref{FBtotal}) and recalling that $N_\textrm{S}=24N$, we conclude that $f=1/3$ and $w=1$ for the octagon-kagome lattice.
-(This result has recently also appeared in the thesis of D.~Urwyler~\cite{Urwyler:2021}.)
-The presence of a nonzero band-touching index $w$ suggests that there is no energy gap separating the flat band at $E=-2t$ from the rest of the spectrum, which is indeed what we observe from numerical exact diagonalization on PBC clusters (Fig.~\ref{fig:8kagome-DoS}).
+The presence of a nonzero band-touching index $w$ suggests that there is no energy gap separating the flat band at $E=-2t$ from the rest of the spectrum, which is indeed what we observe from numerical exact diagonalization on PBC clusters [Fig.~\ref{fig:8kagome-DoS}(a)].

+Before turning to the momentum-space analysis, we note that the above real-space topological argument has also recently appeared, on a less formal level, in the master's thesis of D.~Urwyler~\cite{Urwyler:2021}.
+Furthermore, since the octagon-kagome lattice corresponds to the line graph of the bipartite $\{8,3\}$ lattice, the equality in Eq.~(\ref{eqn:N-FBS-8kag}) can also be obtained from algebraic graph-theoretic arguments discussed in Ref.~\onlinecite{saa2021}.
+However, we are not aware of a graph-theoretic derivation of this equality for line graphs of non-bipartite lattices or for dice lattices, making that approach inapplicable to the hyperbolic lattices analyzed in subsequent sections.
+Additionally, the real-space topological arguments provide a valuable physical intuition for the otherwise abstract mathematical arguments of Ref.~\onlinecite{saa2021}.